NURS 105 Nursing Care Foundations Final Exam at Baton Rouge General Medical Center

 Why the other options are incorrect:

-Which of the following is a key principle of evidence-based practice in nursing?
+Which of the following is an example of therapeutic communication in nursing practice?

 Explanation